-No matter your major or class year, Clark Career and Internship Fairs are a great way for all majors and class years to explore careers, check out specific companies and organizations that interest you, get career advice from industry insiders, expand your professional network, and yes, potentially land an interview.
+No matter your major or class year, Clark Career and Internship Fairs are a great way to explore careers, check out specific companies and organizations, get career advice from industry insiders, expand your professional network, and yes, potentially land an interview.
 Come explore and practice introducing yourself — even if you are not specifically job hunting right now.

 Just In Time, All Majors Virtual Career Fair